acaglayan/MMSNet/README.md

 │   ├── studyrooms ...
 │   ├── toilets ...
 </pre>
-The dataset is organized using the following command, which creates `eval-set` under root `fukuoka` folder:
+The dataset is organized using the following command, which creates `eval-set` under the root `fukuoka` path:
 ```
 python utils/organize_fukuoka_scene.py --dataset-path <Fukuoka ROOT PATH>
 ```